 The terms “client” and “customer” vary in regard to different business aspects.

-The distinctions between customers vs clients include:
+The distinctions between client v customer include:

 Customer engagement involves short-term interactions that are based on transactions.